 What Are The Symptoms Of Lightning Crotch?

-The characteristic symptom of the lightning crotch is a stabbing pain around the vaginal region.
+The characteristic symptom of the lightning crotch is stabbing pain around the vaginal region as your delivery date draws closer.
 As the baby descends into the birth canal, you will experience other symptoms such as:

-- Reduced heartburn, since the baby moves down into the birthing position
+- Reduced heartburniXA common discomfort caused by acid reflux, distinguished by a burning sensation in the chest and throat , since the baby moves down into the birthing position

 - Frequent urination